FIRE SPORT UK GOLF SECTION

 Start times are arranged to allow for a fair spread of play amongst all players and will adopt the following format:

 a.
-2 Tee start: From 2013 onwards the committee will sit with the sponsor and consider all criteria of any potential venue.
+2 Tee start: From 2013 onwards, the committee will sit with the sponsor and consider all criteria of any potential venue.
 A 2 Tee start is deemed to be essential as this allows for play to progress effectively and completion of the competition in a reasonable time to prevent undue delay of the presentation ceremony.
+Any bid to host the event with a venue that cannot meet the criteria of a 2 Tee start must be supported with an action plan to deal with speed of play and satisfy the committee that there will be no undue delay in the completion time.

 b.
 Competitors start times on day 1 will be different and as close as possible to an opposite time on day 2.
-I.e. morning day 1, afternoon day 2 and vice versa;
+I.e., morning day 1, afternoon day 2 and vice versa;

 c.
 Any requests to change tee times will only be accepted for exceptional circumstances (as agreed by the organising committee) in advance of the competition practice day and must take into consideration point b. (above).
-Therefore both days start times will be altered and thus affect other team members.
-Any requests after the commencement of play will only be considered in EXTREME circumstances and will be at the discretion of the organising committee;
+Therefore, both days start times will be altered and thus affect other team members.
+Any requests after the commencement of play will only be considered in EXTREME circumstances and will be at the discretion of the organising committee.

 19. MARSHALS AND ENTERING THE COURSE OF PLAY

 The organising committee must consider speed of play and arrange for marshals and spotters to be available in areas that there is potential for delay such as blind shots, common landing areas and player directing.
-These functions must be available for all of the competition to allow for fairness.
+These functions must be available for all the competition to allow for fairness.

 It is agreed that competitors can be used to assist with these functions prior to and after completing their own round.
 Whilst carrying out one of these roles they are not permitted to discuss any aspects of their play or conditions of the course.
 Their purpose is to assist with speed of play by spotting or directing players.